sinbaddoraji/QuizMaker/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/sinbaddoraji/QuizMaker.git`.
 2. Open the solution file (`TestMaker.sln`) in Visual Studio.
-3. Modify the database connection string in the `Web.config` file to point to your local SQL Server instance.
-4. Build and run the application in Visual Studio.
+3. Build and run the application in Visual Studio.

 ## Usage